MaximuZPattata/MaximuZPattata/README.md

 - 👋 Hi, I’m @MaximuZPattata
 - 👀 I’m interested in coding and gaming
-- 🌱 I’m currently learning C, C+
+- 🌱 I’m currently learning C, C++, OpenGL

 <!---
 MaximuZPattata/MaximuZPattata is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.